julienetie/mimetic/README.md

 | scaleDelay | Number - Milliseconds | The debounced delay to call on resize | 16  |

+Thanks to [BrowserStack](https://www.browserstack.com) for sponsoring the cross browser & device testing of the project.

 MIT (c) 2017 Julien Etienne.